Unsilent Death

 Unsilent Death is the debut studio album by American hardcore punk band Nails, released in March 2010 by Streetcleaner Records/Six Feet Under Records.

 It was rereleased by Southern Lord Records.

+The record was re-released in November 27, 2020 for its ten-year anniversary.
+The release features the original ten songs, three tracks from their Obscene Humanity 7" EP, and two newly-unveiled tracks from the Unsilent Death sessions.